Gia Long: Administrative structure

-During the war era, Nguyễn Ánh had maintained an embryonic bureaucracy in an attempt to prove his leadership ability to the people.
+During the war era, Nguyễn Phúc Ánh had maintained an embryonic bureaucracy in an attempt to prove his leadership ability to the people.
 Due to the incessant warfare, military officers were generally the most prominent members of his inner circle.
 This dependency on military backing continued to manifest itself throughout his reign.
 Vietnam was divided into three administrative regions.
 The old patrimony of the Nguyễn formed the central part of the empire (vùng Kinh Kỳ), with nine provinces, five of which were directly ruled by Gia Long and his mandarins from Huế.
 The central administration at Huế was divided into six ministries: Public affairs, finance, rites, war, justice, and public works.
 Each was under a minister, assisted by two deputies and two or three councilors.
 Each of these ministries had around 70 employees assigned to various units.
 The heads of these ministries formed the Supreme Council.
 A treasurer-general and a Chief of the Judicial Service assisted a governor-general, who was in charge of a number of provinces.
 The provinces were classified into trấn and dinh.
 These were in turn divided into phủ, huyện and châu.
 All important matters were examined by the Supreme Council in the presence of Gia Long.
 The officials tabled their reports for discussion and decision-making.
 The bureaucrats involved in the Supreme Council were selected from the high-ranking mandarins of the six ministries and the academies.

 Gia Long handled the northern and southern regions of Vietnam cautiously, not wanting them to be jarred by rapid centralization after centuries of national division.
 Tonkin, with the administrative seat of its imperial military protector (quan tổng trấn) at Hanoi, had thirteen provinces (tổng trấn Bắc Thành), and in the Red River Delta, the old officials of the Le administration continued in office.
 In the south, Saigon was the capital of the four provinces of Cochinchina (tổng trấn Gia Định), as well as the seat of the military protector.
 The citadels in the respective cities directly administered their military defense zones.
 This system allowed Gia Long to reward his leading supporters with highly powerful positions, giving them almost total autonomy in ordinary administrative and legal matters.
 This system persisted until 1831–32, when his son Minh Mạng centralized the national government.

 In his attempts to re-establish a stable administration after centuries of civil war, Gia Long was not regarded as being innovative, preferring the traditional administration framework.
 When Gia Long unified the country, it was described by Charles Maybon as being chaotic: "The wheels of administration were warped or no longer existed; the cadres of officials were empty, the hierarchy destroyed; taxes were not being collected, lists of communal property had disappeared, proprietary titles were lost, fields abandoned; roads bridges and public granaries had not been maintained; work in the mines had ceased.
 The administration of justice had been interrupted, every province was a prey to pirates, and violation of law went unpunished, while even the law itself had become uncertain."